Lyrics/lyrics-database/README.md

 Will speak for myself and say that working on this one never feels like work.
 I can also guarantee that both fans and artists who will ever contribute to this database would do so as a gesture of good will.
 The goal is to improve the quality of the lyrics on the Internet.
 We'd be happy to know that other websites are sourcing lyrics from this database as long as they retain the artists' credits.
 ### Are you planning to have a web interface for this database at some point?
 Yes.
 As a matter of fact, we already [do](https://lyrics.github.io).
 No ads, no ugly miniscule pixelated fonts, no clipboard injections, no malware or heart-breaking censorship.
-It's currently just a prototype and is rather crude.
-Meanwhile, GitHub itself serves as a good search platform for the database.
+GitHub itself can serve as a good search platform for the database.
 Cloning the repository to your filesystem and browsing it the old-fashioned way is another option.
 ### How can I help?
 Please feel free to fork, add to, correct, suggest a feature or make a request for certain content to be added.
 ### Do you censor things in here?